Citizens of another country

 “Seek the things that are above, where Christ is, seated on the right hand of God.”

-If the upheaval shook your sense of where you belong, here is a belonging deep enough to steady that: your citizenship is in heaven.
+If the upheaval unsettled your sense of where you belong, here is a belonging deep enough to steady it: your citizenship is in heaven.
 You carry, as it were, a passport from a country that cannot be toppled, and that changes how you hold this place.
 Not less invested in it, but differently invested, the way an expatriate loves the city she lives in without mistaking it for home.
 You can give yourself fully to your actual days, your work, your neighbors, your street, precisely because you are not clutching them as the last thing you have.
 They are not your homeland; they are your posting.
 Paul says you wait here for a Savior who will come from your true capital.
 So set your mind on the things above, where Christ already reigns, and let that settled, unshakable citizenship loosen your grip on this shakable one.
 You are free to be faithful here without being frantic, present without being desperate, invested without clinging, because the country you finally belong to cannot fall.